-Margaret Silver is currently serving as the Interim Treasurer of AGTSLA.
-Her qualifications include a BA in General Studies and a MS in Accountancy as well as plenty of moxie.
+Margaret Silver is a true advocate for parents and has joined forces with AGTSLA to make a difference in the lives of those for whom she advocates.
+Her qualifications include a BA in General Studies and a MS in Accountancy, as well as plenty of moxie.
 In her spare time, she is rearing three children who she hopes will support her in her old age and is the wife of an amazing man who works harder than he probably should to indulge her crazy dreams.

 Christine J. Briggs, Ph.D. is an Associate Professor in Curriculum and Instruction and is the Director for the Center for Gifted Education at the University of Louisiana at Lafayette.
 She teaches gifted education, research design, and capstone courses for candidates pursuing a M.Ed. in Gifted Education as well as co-teaching in the educational leadership ED.D. program’s exceptional learner concentration.
 Her professional contributions include: publications in Gifted Child Quarterly, Urban Education, presentations at NAGC, Confratute, Louisiana Lagniappe, MSERA, AERA, and National Social Science Association.
 She is co-chair of the NAGC Curriculum Network Award and is a member of the NAGC Awards committee.